Ezra Chapter Four

 Ezra 4:1 & 2

-When the enemies of Judah and Benjamin heard that the exiles were building a temple for the Lord, the God of Israel, they came to Zerubbabel and to the heads of the families and said, 'Let us help you build because, like you, we seek your God and have been sacrificing to him since the time of Esarhaddon king of Assyria, who brought us here.'
+When the enemies of Y'hudah and Binyamin heard that the people from the exile were building a temple to ADONAI the God of Isra'el, they approached Z'rubavel and the heads of fathers' clans and said to them, "Let us build along with you; for we seek your God, just as you do; and we have been sacrificing to him since the time of Esar-Hadon king of Ashur, who brought us here."

 The "enemies" that this passage refers to is speaking about the Samaritans who had mixed with the northern tribes of Israel.
 These people heard about what God was doing and wanted to join in on the party.
 They even tried to identify themselves as brothers with the remnant that was in Jerusalem doing the building by saying that they offered sacrifices to God.
 This same pattern is in effect today with God's people and His work.
 When God's work gets to really going, the devil tries to get his people involved (infiltration).
 Satan tries to stop the work from within the group of workers.